 People with diabetes mellitus type 2 are assigned to the intervention or control group.
 While the control group continues to receive the usual diabetes treatment, the intervention group additionally engages in exchange with other diabetes type 2 patients using the Austrian IMS grape.
 Every group is led by a specially trained diabetic person.
 All participants are trained before the intervention starts.

-The project is jointly implemented from autumn 2020 to autumn 2023 by the following consortium members:
+The project is jointly implemented from 2020 to 2024 by the following consortium members:

 - St. Pölten University of Applied Sciences, Institute of Health Sciences and ICMT

 - Österreichische Gesundheitskasse

 - Karl Landsteiner Privatuniversität für Gesundheitswissenschaften, Department Psychology and Psychodynamics, Division Psychological Methodology

 - University Hospital St. Pölten, clinical division for internal medicine 1